codemoon-io/simplelogin-ansible/README.md

 # SimpleLogin Ansible Roles

 This repository is a collection of ansible roles designed to help deploy a self-hosted version of [SimpleLogin](https://simplelogin.io/), an open-source email aliasing service.
+This script automates the steps [as outlined by SimpleLogin](https://github.com/simple-login/app/blob/master/README.md).
 This deployment optionally supports automatic backups of the postgres database to backblaze and optionally automatically sets any user that is created to lifetime premium.
-It uses docker compose to run the simplelogin stack.
+It uses docker compose to run the simplelogin python applications.
+Nginx and postfix will run without docker on the system.

 ## Why this repository?